ochiengsodhiambo/airbnb-clone-project/README.md

 ## 2. Property
 Represents a rental listing created by a host.
 Fields:
-id – unique identifier
+- id – unique identifier
-title – name of the property (e.g., "Cozy Beach House") description – detailed description location – address or coordinates (can be PostGIS field) price_per_night – rental price
+- title – name of the property
+- description – detailed description
+- location – address or coordinates
+- price_per_night – rental price

 # Relationships:
 A property belongs to a user (host).